mtov/engsoftmoderna/en/chapter2.md

 **Failures Happen**: Software development is not a risk-free endeavor.
 As discussed in Chapter 1, software is one of the most complex human constructions.
-Thus, failures are expected in software projects, including bugs, features that did not attracted users, and inability to attend non-functional requirements, such as performance, usability, privacy, availability, etc. Evidently, XP does not advocate covering up these failures.
+Thus, failures are expected in software projects, including major bugs, features that did not attracted users, and issues with non-functional requirements, such as performance, usability, privacy, availability, etc. Evidently, XP does not advocate covering up these failures.
 However, they should not be used to punish team members.
-On the contrary, failures are part of the game if a team aims to deliver software quickly.
+On the contrary, failures are part of the game if a team aims to deliver software that solves problems at the right time.

-**Baby Steps**: A secure, tested, and validated progress, albeit small, is better than large implementations with risks of being discarded by the users.
+**Baby Steps**: A secure, tested, and validated progress, albeit small, is better than large software increments with risks of being discarded by the users.
 The same applies to tests (which are useful even when the units under test are small, such as individual methods), code integration (it's better to integrate daily, than to go through the stress of a major integration after weeks of work) and refactorings (which should occur in small steps intercalated with running the tests).
 In summary, it's important to focus on continuous improvements, no matter how small, as long as they're in the right direction.
-Improvements in the form of "baby steps" are better than major changes, which usually are risky and may not lead to positive results, at least when it comes to software development.
+Indeed, in software engineering, "baby steps" are usually better than major changes, which tend to be risky and may not lead to positive outcomes.

 **Personal Responsibility** (or accepted responsibility): According to this principle, developers should have a clear idea of their role and responsibility in the team.
 The reason is that responsibility cannot be transferred without the other party accepting it.
-For a similar reason, XP advocates that the developer who implements a *user story*---i.e., a small feature increment---must also be also the one who will test and maintain it.
+For a similar reason, XP advocates that the developer who implements a *user story*---i.e., a small feature increment---should also be also the one who will test and maintain it.

 \index{Chrysler}
 ```{=latex}